hl7ch/ig-release/readme.md

 14. Check if the new entry is added in the package feed:
 https://fhir.ch/package-feed.xml

+15. Don't forget to set the mentioned things in the repo ch-xyz back to the ci-build.

 ## Repo k8s-fhir.ch
-15. Update fhir.ch (if it is the first publication)
+16. Update fhir.ch (if it is the first publication)
 * If the published IG is not yet linked on [fhir.ch](http://fhir.ch/), add the requested links in the file **k8s-fhir.ch\fhir-ch\index.html**.